Conway Area Humane Society

 CAHS reserves the right to determine if a particular child is ready for a specific volunteer role, regardless of the child’s age.
 A parent or guardian must complete a volunteer application for themselves and their child and sign a liability waiver.
 The Volunteer Coordinator will meet with the child and adult and do a reference check on the adult.
 The child and supervising adult will then participate in an orientation with the Volunteer Coordinator and fulfill any required training with animal care staff.

-One-Time Volunteering
+One-Time or Group Volunteering

 Application